 - In a medium sized pot combine the butter, honey, light brown sugar and salt.
 Warm over a medium low heat.
 Stir until the butter has melted and the sugar has dissolved.

 - Turn off the heat.
-Add the oats and mix until fully combined.
+Add the oats to the melted butter and mix until fully combined.

-- Transfer the oats into the lined baking tin.
+- Transfer the flapjack mixture to the lined baking tray.
 Press evenly into the tin.

 - Bake in the middle of the oven for 25-28 minutes.